ttarigh/ttarigh.github.io/README.md

 ## 📞 Contact

-For more information, visit [tina.zone](https://tina.zone) or reach out through the contact information provided on the website.
+For more information, visit [tina.zone](https://tina.zone) or reach out through the contact information provided on the website. # Last updated: Thu Jul 17 15:26:42 EDT 2025